Flyiso/ingreadient-check/README.md

 TODO: Instead of trying the next image when merge fails, try to
       merge add and instead merge more than 2 frames at a time (and put limit to max n of frames in each merge?)
+      -seems to work better.
+      TODO?: first sections of merged result disappear later on. use mask to avoid? or solve in any other way?
 TODO: try panorama mode when scans not working?
 TODO: try to also warp img before merge-
       take both images into consideration and adjust accordingly?

 TODO: explore how/if to customize stitcher.

 TODO: make it runable on mobile devices.
       (less pytesseract? more efficient ways to find text region? image segmentation? huggingface?)